MinimaML/CGGR/README.md

 ## Compatibility

-CGGR is designed for **Transformer-based LLMs** (Llama, Mistral, GPT), but it was **specifically engineered to synergize with SRDE (Sparse Routed Delta Experts)**.
+CGGR is designed for **Transformer-based LLMs** (Llama, Mistral, GPT), but it was specifically engineered to work best with SRDE (Sparse Routed Delta Experts).

-*   **SRDE Optimization**: When combined with SRDE, CGGR enables "Double Sparsity"—sparsifying both the forward pass (via MoE routing) and the backward pass (via Gradient Routing).
+*   **SRDE Optimization**: When combined with SRDE, CGGR enables "Double Sparsity", sparsifying both the forward pass (via MoE routing) and the backward pass (via Gradient Routing).
 This combination yields the theoretical maximum training efficiency.
 *   **Dense Models**: Works out of the box for standard Transformers.